DesignSafe-CI/DS_Use_Case_template/docs/lowes/usecase.md

 ### Load-Displacement Graph

 The Load-Displacement script compares the experimental cyclic load history to the simulated cyclic load output.
 The x axis is defined as drift % which is calculated as displacement (inches) divided by the height of the wall.
 The y axis is defined as shear ratio and calculated as force (kips) divided by cross sectional area and the square root of the concrete compressive strength.
-This Script can be found here: [Load Displacement Script](https://jupyter.designsafe-ci.org/user/stokljos/notebooks/MyData/UseCaseScripts/LoadDisplacement.ipynb)
+This Script can be found here: [DisplacementLoadHistory.ipynb](https://www.designsafe-ci.org/data/browser/public/designsafe.storage.community/Use%20Case%20Products/QUOFEM)

 ![SchematicView](img/disp.JPG)

 ### Cross Sectional Analysis of Concrete and Steel

 The cross sectional script shows stress and strain output across the cross section of the first level for the concrete and steel at various points corresponding with the positive displacement peaks.
-This script can be found here: [Cross Section Analysis Script](https://jupyter.designsafe-ci.org/user/stokljos/notebooks/MyData/UseCaseScripts/CrossSectionAnalysis.ipynb)
+This script can be found here: [CrossSectionSteelConcreteProfile.ipynb](https://www.designsafe-ci.org/data/browser/public/designsafe.storage.community/Use%20Case%20Products/QUOFEM)

 ![SchematicView](img/cs1.JPG)